horenbergerb/horenbergerb.github.io/_posts/2022-03-4-runescapelocationfinding.md

-### Extracting Angle Information From The Compass By Transforming Between Features
+### Extracting Angle Information From The Compass By Transforming Between Features <a name="Extracting-Angle-Information-From-The-Compass-By-Transforming-Between-Features"></a>

 If we can determine the angle of rotation, then we can rotate the mini-map image to match its north-facing counterpart.
 We can estimate the angle of rotation using the compass.
 The first step is to detect "features" on the rotated compass and correspond them to features on the north-facing compass.
 First we detect features using the SIFT algorithm.